 Patrolman Johnson was 35-years-old and had served with the Milwaukee Police Department for four years.
 He left behind a wife and daughter.

-Officer John Kassow was killed on September 30, 1899.
+Patrolman John Kossow was killed on September 30, 1899.
 He was beaten to death with his own baton after being called to a residence near S. 25th Street and W. Orchard Street for a family trouble.
 He was the second officer of the Milwaukee Police Department to be killed in the line of duty.

 Roundsman Frank Piszczek’s murder on June 22, 1884 is the first recorded death of a Milwaukee Police Officer.

 In the early morning hours of Saturday, June 21st, 1884, Roundsman Piszczek, was questioning a man across the street from the Union Depot at what is now S. 2nd Street and W. Seeboth Street.
 Roundsman Piszczek was not satisfied with the answers and arrested him on suspicion of being a crook.
 As they walked toward the South Side station, at what is now S. 1st and W. Florida Street, the man broke away and fired two shots from a revolver into Roundsman Piszczek's stomach.
 Roundsman Piszczek returned fire, but the man disappeared into the fog and darkness.

 Other officers heard the shots and found Roundsman Piszczek lying on the sidewalk.
 He drifted in and out of consciousness over the next 40 hours before succumbing to his wounds.
 In that time, he was able to give a description of the individual.